 This classification is governed by a negotiated labor contract and is subject to union shop provisions.
 For more information about union shop provisions, visit Union Information

-The UW Medicine Eastside Specialty Center has an outstanding opportunity for two temporary/hourly Patient Services Specialist 1-Trainee or PSS 2s.
-Primary duties include checking in/checking out patients for clinic visits, answering the phone, processing incoming faxes, scheduling appointments, and assigning/creating referrals.
+The UWMC Cardiology Clinic has an outstanding opportunity for a temporary/hourly Patient Services Specialist 1-Trainee or 2 (PSS).
+This position at the front desk is assigned to support and check in/out patients.
+Primary duties include checking-in/checking out patients for clinic visits, answering the phone, processing incoming faxes, scheduling appointments, and assigning/creating referrals.

-The PSS demonstrates service excellence standards in independently performing the following support services: reception and discharge activities; schedule appointments; coordinate care with other services; check in patients; provide initial triage; coordinate referral process; coordinate medical records; obtain and verify registration information/insurance; process charge documents; collect time-of-service payments; perform other necessary activities to maintain clinic operations.
+Job Description: Demonstrates service excellence standards in independently performing the following support services: reception and discharge activities; schedule appointments; coordinate care with other services; check-in patients; provide initial triage; coordinate referral process; coordinate medical records; obtain and verify registration information/insurance; process charge documents; collect time-of-service payments; perform other necessary activities to maintain clinic operations.

 Duties & Responsibilities:

 Responds to patients' needs and concerns as appropriate.
 Investigates complaints and works with office manager to find solutions.

 May accept and process patient payments.

 Schedules appointments consistent with patient needs and clinic scheduling guidelines.

 Maintains current and accurate system by entering canceled and rescheduled appointments.